All posts

 Tax Identification

 Thai tax residents file personal income tax annually by March 31 for the prior calendar year.
-The relevant form is PND 90 (for individuals with multiple income sources) or PND 91 (employment income only).
-LLC income falls under PND 90.
+The form you need is PND 90 (multiple income sources).
+PND 91 is employment-only and won't cover LLC income.

-A Thai Tax Identification Number (TIN) is required.
-Thai citizens receive this automatically.
-Foreign residents in Thailand apply through the Revenue Department.
+You need a Thai Tax Identification Number (TIN).
+Thai citizens get one automatically.
+Foreign residents apply at the Revenue Department.

 FATCA and Information Exchange

-Thailand signed a FATCA Model 1 IGA with the United States.
-This means:
+Thailand signed a FATCA Model 1 IGA with the United States, which means:

-• US financial institutions (Mercury, Wise, etc.) report account information to the IRS
+• Mercury, Wise, and other US financial institutions report your account info to the IRS

-• The IRS shares this data with Thailand's Revenue Department
+• The IRS shares that data with Thailand's Revenue Department

 Bank of Thailand Foreign Exchange Rules

 Thai residents can hold foreign currency accounts and make international transfers.
-The Bank of Thailand (BOT) regulates foreign exchange under the Exchange Control Act:
+The Bank of Thailand (BOT) regulates forex under the Exchange Control Act:

 • Outward remittance above $50,000 requires documentation of purpose

-• Inward remittance — no cap, but amounts above THB 50,000 from abroad may trigger automated AML screening at Thai banks
+• Inward remittance has no cap, but amounts above THB 50,000 from abroad may trigger automated AML screening at Thai banks

-• Foreign currency accounts — Thai residents can hold foreign currency deposits at Thai banks, subject to BOT regulations
+• Foreign currency accounts at Thai banks are allowed, subject to BOT regulations

-For LLC revenue flowing into Thailand, the key requirement is being able to document the nature and source of the funds.
-A THB deposit from a US LLC → Wise → Thai bank account creates a clear audit trail.
+The key for LLC revenue flowing into Thailand: document the nature and source of every transfer.
+A flow from US LLC to Wise to Thai bank creates a clean audit trail.

 Thai Limited Company (บริษัทจำกัด) vs. US LLC

-A Thai Ltd company pays 20% corporate tax with separate personal tax on dividends.
-A US LLC pays 0% US entity tax but passes all income to Thai PIT at up to 35%.
-Neither is categorically better — the right choice depends on revenue level, client geography, and how much income stays in the US.
+This comparison trips people up because neither structure is obviously better.
+A Thai Ltd pays 20% corporate tax with separate personal tax on dividends.
+A US LLC pays 0% at the entity level but dumps everything onto your Thai PIT at up to 35%.
+Which one wins depends on your revenue, where your clients are, and how much income stays in the US.

 FactorThai Ltd (บริษัทจำกัด)US LLC